AltziTS007/demo_navi/README.md

 #### 3. Launch the SLAM algorithm

-Now that we started the simulation we want it to map the area, to do that we will use gmapping as our SLAM algorithm so hit ```roslaunch gmapping slam_gmapping_dn.launch``` after that go your terminal that you runned the **teleop_twist_keyboard** and navigate the area to map it seeing it from rviz.
+Now that we started the simulation we want it to map the area, to do that we will use gmapping as our SLAM algorithm so hit ```roslaunch gmapping slam_gmapping_dn.launch``` after that go your terminal that you runned the **teleop_twist_keyboard aka wheel_operator** and navigate the area to map it seeing it from rviz.

 #### 4. Save the map

-After you finish mapping the area, now we must save it, for that open a new terminal and hit ```rosrun map_server map_saver -f /"ENTER YOUR UNIQUE PATH"/navigation/amcl/maps/test_map```.
+After you finish mapping the area, now we must save it, for that open a new terminal and hit ```rosrun map_server map_saver -f /"ENTER YOUR UNIQUE PATH"/navigation/amcl/maps/new_map```.
 If you have problems doing that **don't panic**, I have already saved a map just in case.If so you can skip this step and close all terminals.

 #### 5. Launch amcl and move base